nayr31/TTRPG-Stuff/10 🧙 Player Campaigns/🦌 DHS/Sessions/Session 05.md

 Seems like [[APEX Venture & Services Group|AV&SG]] was investigating the problem too:
 > Return the blood of the child, casket...

+We meet Senguine on a frozen lake, where [[Bream]] is placed into his father's old